 bp Magazine For people concerned about Bipolar Disorder, but with generic articles of interest to all.
 Available in hard copy for a subscription fee, but many of the major articles and past issues are available free on line here.

-Caring for Yourself When a Family Member Has BPD (Link) is a section from Borderline personality disorder: An information guide for families, published in 2009 and available for purchase from the Centre for Addiction and Mental Health (CAMH) here.
+Caring for Yourself When a Family Member Has BPD is a section from Borderline personality disorder: An information guide for families, published in 2009 by the Centre for Addiction and Mental Health.
+Link

 Champlain Dementia Network is a tool designed to help families and healthcare providers find the right type of support for those living with dementia in the region nearest to them in Eastern Ontario.